piukhq/midas/README.md

 ## Deployment

 There is a Dockerfile provided in the project root.
 Build an image from this to get a deployment-ready version of the project.

-## (WIP) Setting up retry tasks
-0. Midas needs to be updated to Python 3.10
-1. Create database "midas"
-2. To create the db schema use the new migration (alembic) included as part of this branch - it'll pre-populate the db with all the data necessary to get the retry mechanism running.
-3. Start Redis in a docker container and make sure the port number matches what's in the settings

-## (WIP) To-do for retry tasks
-The main bulk of the work now is error handling (error_handler.py).
-We need to decide which exceptions will be retried on and see what format they reach the error handler in, once Carla's work around error handling is merged.
-At the time of writing this, error handling is where the mechanism fails due to certain exceptions (most notably MaxRetryError) bubbling up as completely different exceptions that should not be retried on.